dotnet/SqlClient/BUILDGUIDE.md

 ## Visual Studio Pre-Requisites

 This project should be built with Visual Studio 2019+ for the best compatibility.
-The required set of components are as provided in below file:
+The required set of components are provided in the below file:
 - **Visual Studio 2019** with imported components: [VS19Components](/tools/vsconfig/VS19Components.vsconfig)

 Once the environment is setup properly, execute the desired set of commands below from the _root_ folder to perform the respective operations: